We touched on authority in my last how to boost readership article.

 "No, I have a warehouse and a forklift.
 It's a real business," said three-inch-tall me.
 There was a perception that if I wasn't Jeff Bezos, I must've been small potatoes.

-Tell someone you publish a magazine and they will never say, "Oh like Geocities?"
+Tell someone you publish a magazine and they'll never say, "Oh like Geocities?"

 And that's a challenge with almost any Internet business.